greg7mdp/parallel-hashmap/README.md

 ## Changes to Abseil's hashmaps

-- The default hash framework is std::hash, not absl::Hash
+- The default hash framework is std::hash, not absl::Hash.
+However, if you prefer the default to be the Abseil hash framework, include the Abseil headers before `phmap.h` and define the preprocessor macro `PHMAP_USE_ABSL_HASHEQ`.
-- The `erase(iterator)` and `erase(const_iterator)` both return an iterator to the element following the removed element, as the do the std::unordered_map.
+- The `erase(iterator)` and `erase(const_iterator)` both return an iterator to the element following the removed element, as does the std::unordered_map.
 A non-standard `void _erase(iterator)` is provided in case the return value is not needed.
 - No new types, such as `absl::string_view`, are provided. `std::string_view` is supported by phmap tables when built with a stdlib providing this type.